Deepbaran/udemy-golang/README.md

     - We are using the := operator to declare and intialize i and card, as we are throwing out i and card after each iteration.
 So, it is not reassigning, rather it is a completely new declaration and initialization.
     - Now, as we know each variable tat is declared in our code must be used, otherwise code will throw error, so if we do not wish to use the index of the slices while iterating over it, we can use '_' instead of 'i'.
       - > for _, card := range cards {fmt.Println(card)}
+  - Also, we can only iterate over the elements over the index in a slice rather than the elements itself:
+    - > for i := range cards {{fmt.Println(i)}}
   - More on Slices:
     - Slices are 0-indexed
     - range in slice: